RominaAEC/whats-cookin/README.md

 ### Sitemap

 - Homepage: A simple dashboard to input pantry ingredients and view suggested recipes.
-- Individual recipe page: A detail view of the recipe that includes ingredients and
+- Individual recipe page: A detailed view of the recipe that includes ingredients and
 - cookbook: Page to view saved recipes.
 - Add Recipe: Interface to allow users to add their own recipes.
-- Eddit Recipe: Interface to allow users to edit reciped from their recipee book
+- Edit Recipe: Interface to allow users to edit recipes from their recipe book

 ### Mockups
 - https://www.figma.com/design/3VwSbBeuNw8PWR3Zhv0Icu/Mockups?node-id=0-1&t=mh9XjD3I5FBM5TgJ-1
 ### Data

-A json file will be used for the cookbook API in the first MVP, and later as more features are implemented a database will be required.
+A JSON file will be used for the cookbook API in the first MVP, and later as more features are implemented a database will be required.

 ### Endpoints
 #### JSON file for user's personal  cookbook